AnandKumarRajpal/AnandKumarRajpal/README.md

 # Hi 👋, I'm Anand

-Hello 👋, I'm Anand Kumar, an MSCS student at the University of Calgary.
+Hello 👋, I'm Anand Kumar, an MSc.
+(Thesis) student at the University of Calgary.

 - I am a passionate problem solver 💪💡 and a technophile with a keen interest in the latest technologies 🚀

-- I'm particularly interested in full-stack development, and artificial intelligence 👨‍💻💪
+- I'm particularly interested in artificial intelligence and human-computer interaction 👨‍💻💪

 - I have been working as a Software Engineer for the past 2 years, where I've had the privilege of showcasing my skills and expertise in developing innovative products 🌟